-The answer to that ubiquitous question has many names (e.g., elevator speech, elevator pitch, and martini monologue).
-We’ll go with this one: your elevator pitch.
+The answer to that ubiquitous question has many names (e.g., elevator pitch, elevator speech, and martini monologue).
+We prefer elevator pitch.
 It should tell your core business message or story in 30 seconds or less, about the duration of a typical elevator ride.

-I created a three-step process proven to help you perfect your core business story, one that will generate the recruiting, sales, and marketing results you want.
+I created a three-step process proven to help you perfect a compelling elevator pitch.
+One that will generate the recruiting, sales, and marketing results you want.

 1. Craft a Compelling Headline

-To construct your elevator pitch, start by identifying your objectives.
+To construct your compelling elevator pitch, start by identifying your objectives.